Disturbing drone video shows people harassing manatees at Florida beach

 Brooker said it’s OK to look at manatees from a distance, but it’s not OK to touch them in any way.

-“Manatees are really a charismatic creature, and it’s something we love to see in Florida.
+“Manatees are really charismatic creatures, and it’s something we love to see in Florida.
 We Floridians love to see our manatees, but let’s love them without touching them.
 Let’s look at them and enjoy their presence but not interfere with the manatees’ way of life,” said Brooker.